loco/wp-loco/readme.txt

 = 2.6.7 =
 * Fixed a bug where unused plural forms were counted as untranslated
+* Replaced CSS .notice with .panel to mitigate nag-blocker problems
 * Removed bundle debug screen (deprecated since 2.6.5)
 * Experimental support for performant-translations plugin
 * Bumped WordPress compatibility to 6.4.3